The Queen Mary has had an incredibly busy and exciting life. She was built in 1936 and sailed for 30 years before retiring in 1967.

 In 2016 the city of long beach invested 23 million dollars into the most vital repairs of the Queen Mary but additional funding is still needed.

-A report created in 2017 suggested that the Queen Mary is currently sinking and visibly leaking.
-Repairs are expected to cost 300 million dollars. – source.
+A report created in 2017 suggested that the Queen Mary was slowly sinking – and visibly leaking.
+Repairs then were expected to cost 300 million dollars.

-Edward Pribonic who has been inspecting the Queen Mary for 25 years stated in 2019 that:
+Edward Pribonic, who has been inspecting the Queen Mary for 25 years, stated in 2019:

 2021 Bankruptcy Protection

-Eagle Hospitality Trust (the company that operates the Queen Mary filed for a chapter 11 bankruptcy protection in 2021.
+Eagle Hospitality Trust (the company that operated the Queen Mary filed for Chapter 11 bankruptcy protection in 2021.

 The Queen Mary and The Titanic both set sail within 30 years of each other, despite this there are some considerable differences between the two ships.